SPEAK VISUALLY Receive practical tips on how to

 If you want to share your marketing goals in an infographic format, here’s another template you can edit and use for your own company.

-This is a more detailed goals template with three different phases, which makes it ideal for SaaS companies and mobile apps.
+The template above is a more detailed goals infographic with three different phases, which makes it ideal for SaaS companies and mobile apps.

 Now comes the good stuff.
 In this step, write down one or more marketing strategies and the tactics to execute for each one.
 Make sure you include: